The Coastkeeper Garden is located at 8520 East Santiago Canyon Road, Orange 92869

 The Coastkeeper Garden embodies the spirit of resource protection in its selection of native and California Friendly® plants and in its value as an educational venue.

 The overall plant palette includes a California Friendly® mix of native plants and Mediterranean drought tolerant vegetation.
 The Master Plan features:

 - Six vignettes, or garden rooms, modeled after traditional garden architectural styles popular in southern California: Spanish Revival, California Bungalow/Craftsman, Italian/Tuscan, Ranch, Traditional (English, French, Colonial) and California Native Garden.
 These vignettes are intended to showcase California Friendly® vegetation in a way that complements the adjacent native plant habitat’s colors and textures.

 - Six native southern California habitats: Chaparral, Coastal Sage Scrub, Desert Scrub, Grassland, Riparian and Southern Oak Woodland.
 The local plant community, Coastal Sage Scrub, will be the springboard for interpretive areas illustrating the “best of the best,” plants that are particularly well-suited for use in home landscapes, streetscapes, and parks in this climate.

-Ten to twelve small, educational stations will be placed within the native habitats that make up Coastkeeper Garden.
-Each station will display California Friendly® concepts in a way that emphasizes a specific learning objective.
-Extensive interpretive signing will provide visitors with details on how they can utilize the displayed technologies to protect our water resources and our coastal environment.
-The educational topics that will be incorporated into the stations are:
+Ten educational stations are placed within the native habitats that make up Coastkeeper Garden.
+Each station displays California Friendly® concepts in a way that emphasizes a specific learning objective.
+Extensive interpretive signing provides visitors with details on how they can utilize the displayed technologies to protect our water resources and our coastal environment.
+The educational topics incorporated into the stations are: